ZafeerA123/nutribod-app/DISCLAIMER.md

 If you have questions about this disclaimer:
 - Contact: nutribod135@gmail.com
-- Review: MIT License in LICENSE file
+- Review: Custom License in LICENSE file
 - Review: Third-party licenses in THIRD-PARTY-LICENSES.md

 ---